MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 ## Posting WIP to General Ledger

- Now that Tricia has calculated WIP for this job, she can post it to the general ledger.
+ Now that Tricia has calculated WIP for this job, they can post it to the general ledger.

 ### To post WIP to general ledger